sharktacos/OpenColorIO-configs/docs/configs.md

 The VFX config has the following views:

-**ACES 1.0 SDR - (RGC)** The standard ACES RRT
+- **ACES 1.0 SDR - (RGC)** The standard ACES RRT
-**Shot Look** This view transform uses contextual variables to apply the shot-specific look LUT provided by the client to the view.
+- **Shot Look** This view transform uses contextual variables to apply the shot-specific look LUT provided by the client to the view.
 The variables are defined in the config and can be set by the artist.
 See below.
-**Un-tone-mapped** is the equivalent to Nuke's native sRGB which is a simple sRGB Gamma function without [tone mapping](tonemap.md).
+- **Un-tone-mapped** is the equivalent to Nuke's native sRGB which is a simple sRGB Gamma function without [tone mapping](tonemap.md).

 Each of these above views is paired with an output display:

-**sRGB** For viewing on artist's computer monitors calibrated to sRGB Peicewise EOTF **Gamma 2.0 - Rec.709** For viewing on artist's computer monitors calibrated to pure gamma 2.2 **Rec.1886 - Rec.709** For viewing in editorial on a Rec.709 (Gamma 2.4) reference monitor or on a HDTV display for dailies.
+- **sRGB** For viewing on artist's computer monitors calibrated to sRGB Peicewise EOTF
+- **Gamma 2.0** For viewing on artist's computer monitors calibrated to pure gamma 2.2
+- **Rec.709 - BT.1886 HDTV** For viewing in editorial on a Rec.709 (Gamma 2.4) reference monitor or on a HDTV display for dailies.

 There are again transoforms for diagnostic purposes.
-- **Raw**
+- **Raw** For checking renders
-- **Log**
+- **Log** For checking comps

 And finally there is
-**DPX Shot Look** for displaying client LUTS from a display-referred non-color managed pipeline.
+- **DPX Shot Look** for displaying client LUTS from a display-referred non-color managed pipeline.
 See below.

-#Shot Looks
+# Shot Looks

-Both the **Shot Look** and **DPX Shot Look** view transforms use contextual variables to apply the shot-specific look LUT provided by the client to the view.
+Both the **Show Look** from the ANM config and the **Shot Look** and **DPX Shot Look** view transforms from the VFX config use contextual variables to apply the shot-specific look LUT provided by the client to the view.
 The variables are defined in the config and can be set by the artist. **Shot Look** is intended for LUTs in an ACES pipline (the client is delivering EXR files in ACES2065-1 color space) and **DPX Shot Look** is for LUTs in a non-color managed display-referred pipeline (ther client is delivering DPX in the log space of the oroiginal camera raw).

 The config has the following section at the top.